alh1260/cpg_bbcbasic/README.md

 The repo no one asked for, but is being created anyway.
 For those that don't know, I have decided to attempt the problems featured in the UQ Computing Society's competitive programming group in a strange old language called BBC BASIC , mainly for a) the challenge of it, and b) I'm crazy.
 This is where I will share my implementations for those curious enough.

 ## Important info about these files
+I provide 2 files: a version with a `.bas` extension, and another without an extension.
+The one with the extension is a plain text version of the source, and the extensionless file is the actual source.

 Beeb BASIC, like most dialects of BASIC, doesn't store its source files as plain text, but rather in what's called a "tokenized form", which is sort of like a compiled bytecode format but only the language keywords get compiled into byte sequences.
 This means that you cannot open these in most normal text editors (except those on RISC OS).

 ## How to run these